freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 .. _`Wired`: https://www.wired.com/2017/04/new-way-securely-send-information-wired/
 .. _`Washington Post`: https://www.washingtonpost.com/pr/wp/2017/01/31/qa-about-sharing-confidential-tips-with-the-washington-post/

-Provide a Clear Link on Your Homepage
+Provide a clear link on your homepage
 -------------------------------------

 Making your SecureDrop or secure tips page easy to find is one of the most important